davidgilbertson/react-recollect/README.md

 As long as you don't use `Object.assign()` or spread operators or some deep clone function, you'll be fine.

-### Always pass the store to selectors

-For the same reason as above, you _must_ pass the store to selectors, and it _must_ be the store that was passed to the component as a prop (not the one you can import directly from `react-recollect`).
-If you try to get data from the store imported from `react-recollect`, you will get an error.

 ## Updaters